 Review controls in your business

 Good controls will protect the monetary and non-monetary aspects of your business.

-- make a list of all of the areas (including physical assets such as cash) you think have potential risk such as fraudulent activity.
-Use our Financial policies and procedures manual and IT policies and procedures manual to help you
+- Make a list of all of the areas, including physical assets such as cash, you think have potential risks such as fraudulent activity – use our financial policies and procedures manual and IT policies and procedures manual to help you

-- review how each of these are protected by policies, procedures, physical security etc.
+- Review how each of these are protected by policies, procedures and physical security.

 When reviewing controls, keep in mind that:

 - nearly every area of your business should have some control elements in place